nyu-mll/GLUE-human-performance/mnli.md

 The New York University Center for Data Science is collecting your answers for use in research on computer understanding of English.
 Thank you for your help!
 <br/>

-We will present you with a prompt taken from a letter someone wrote.
-Your job is to figure out, based on this correct prompt (the first prompt, on top), if another prompt (the second prompt, on bottom) is also correct:
+We will present you with a prompt taken from a letter someone wrote. <span style="color:rgb(153, 0, 0)">Your job is to figure out, based on this correct prompt (the first prompt, on top), if another prompt (the second prompt, on bottom) is also correct</span>:

 + Choose definitely correct if any event or situation that can be described by the first prompt on top would also fit the prompt on the bottom.
 Example: